PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 ```
 ftp p390 < /tmp/books-upload.txt
 ```
-In conjunction with the AS/400 based documents index facilities, you can look up the documents 8-char name.
+In conjunction with the AS/400 based documents index facilities discussed in the main [README](README.md), you can look up the documents 8-char name.
 It's in the first column, in braces.
 With that information, you can then launch *BookManager/READ* to open this one *BOOK* from a TSO READY prompt:
 ```
-BOOKMGR BOOK(EOY.ENU.ECSIKPLP.BOOK)
+BOOKMGR BOOK(EOY.BOOKS.ECSIKPLP.BOOK)
 ```

 ----